-5-2 The file manager is a system software package operating under the control of RTE Operating System.
+4-2 The file manager is a system software package operating under the control of RTE Operating System.
 It operates in the background and provides the system with the following capabilities:

 - a.
 Creates named disc files through interactive operator commands or under program control - b.
 Creates and accesses files by name rather than by physical disc address - c.
 Treats peripheral non-disc devices as files for I/O control - d.
 Performs media conversions (i.e., transfers information from file-to-file, device-to-device, device-to-file, or file-to-device) - e.
 Controls I/O to and from files, or devices through program calls - f.
-Provides for security and file integrity of user files.
+Provides for security and file integrity or user files.

-5-3 FILE ORGANIZATION.
+4-3 FILE ORGANIZATION.

-5-4 Files are a collection of information logically organized into records.
+4-4 Files are a collection of information logically organized into records.
 The information in files may be programs or the data used by programs.
 Data may be binary or in ASCII code.
 Programs may be in the form of ASCII source code or binary code in either relocatable or absolute form.
 Programs may also be in memory-image form, a form used by RTE for programs ready to be executed.

-5-5 Certain terms used in discussing file organization for the file manager are defined in Table 5-1.
+4-5 Certain terms used in discussing file organization for the file manager are defined in Table 4-1.

-5-6 DISC FILE ALLOCATION.
+4-6 DISC FILE ALLOCATION.

-5-7 Disc files managed by the file manager, whether they are program files, data files, or spool files, are kept on FMGR cartridges.
+4-7 Disc files managed by the file manager, are kept on FMGR cartridges.
 This cartridge is a logical entity that may correspond directly to a disc platter or may be a sub-division of the disc platter.

-5-8 Each cartridge is defined by a beginning and an ending track, and is assigned a logical unit number and a cartridge reference number, either of which may be used to reference the cartridge.
+4-8 Each cartridge is defined by a beginning and an ending track, and is assigned a logical unit number and a cartridge reference number, either of which may be used to reference the cartridge.
 Files on the same cartridge must have unique names.
 Duplicate file names may be used as long as the duplicates are on separate cartridges so the file can be uniquely identified by its name and a cartridge identifier.

-Table 5-1.
+Table 4-1.
 File Management Terms